Museum-Barberini/Barberini-Analytics/INSTALLATION.md

 ## Schedule regular DB updates

 Run `scripts/setup_cron.sh`.
 If you installed Awesome Barberini Tool in a different folder than `/root/bp-barberini`, you may want to adapt the paths in `scripts/.crontab` before.
+If no crontab exists before, create it using `crontab -e`.